Jacob W. Erickson

 to prove that higher-order fixed points force compact projective geometries to be isomorphic to the Klein

-geometry, if you went to Strasbourg and are wondering where it is.
+geometry, if you went to my Strasbourg talk and are wondering where it is.

 - A method for determining Cartan geometries from the local behavior of automorphisms

-This is the "sprawl paper", if you went to Strasbourg and are wondering where it is.
+This is the "sprawl paper", if you went to my Strasbourg talk and are wondering where it is.

 - Higher rank parabolic geometries with essential automorphisms and nonvanishing curvature